BitKnitting/HappyDay_BiggestGreenie_web_server/Readme.md

     from current energy readings that were captured into the Energy DB by [the Energy Monitor Firmware](https://bitknitting.github.io/open_source.html).

+* **systemd files Folder**

+    We use systemd on the Raspberry Pi to auto start the Flask and Pagekite services.
+    Being self-taught on systemd for this project, we found the following helpful:

+    ** Quick HOW-TO on using systemd on a Raspberry Pi:   https://www.raspberrypi-spy.co.uk/2015/10/how-to-autorun-a-python-script-on-boot-using-systemd/ **

 * **Templates Folder**

     This is where the Biggest Greenie's web client HTML is stored.